Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 INSERT FIGURE

 We have a huge amount of freedom when building neural networks, since we can link up neurons however we like, and since the weights of all incoming edges at each neuron are allowed to vary, as well as the activation function used at each neuron.
-This freedom will mean that the number of possible neural networks is incomprehensibly large, making neural networks both a powerful model and also often difficult to understand.
+This freedom will mean that the number of possible neural networks is incomprehensibly large, so that neural networks are very powerful, but they can also be difficult to interpret.

 ## Framing a classification problem using neural networks